AdobeDocs/campaign-standard.it-IT/help/administration/using/configuring-email-channel.md

    >[!IMPORTANT]
    >
-   >Il numero massimo di tentativi da eseguire e il ritardo minimo tra i tentativi si basano ora sul livello di prestazioni di un IP sia storicamente che attualmente in un determinato dominio.
+   >Il numero massimo di nuovi tentativi da eseguire e il ritardo minimo tra i nuovi tentativi si basano ora sulle prestazioni di un IP sia storicamente che attualmente in un determinato dominio.
 Le impostazioni **[!UICONTROL Retry period]** e **[!UICONTROL Number of retries]** in Campaign verranno ignorate.

    <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->